nishkarshmjain/new-repo/_pages/about.md

   image: "/images/zakim.jpg"
 ---

->I’m a data science entusiast, experienced with Python programming.
+>I’m a data science enthusiast, experienced with Python programming.
 >I specialize in machine learning techniques and data wrangling.
 >Core Skills include Exploratory Data Analysis & Visualization using pandas, numpy, matplotlib and seaborn.
 With prior experienced in Natural Language Processing, i have previously worked with libraries like scikit learn, Neural Networks and keras.